microsoft/botframework-solutions/solutions/Custom-Assistant/docs/customassistant-addingaskill.md

----
-title: Adding Skills to your Custom Assistant | Microsoft Docs
-description: Learn about how to add skills to your Custom Assistant
-author: darrenj
-ms.author: darrenj
-manager: kamrani
-ms.topic: article
-ms.prod: bot-framework
-ms.date: 13/12/2018
-monikerRange: 'azure-bot-service-3.0'
----
 # Adding Skills to your Custom Assistant

 ## Overview